chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Files Used in This Example
 ----------------------------

+Both files mentioned below are located in the example's folder (``examples/dem/3d-small-scale-rotating-drum``).

-- Parameters file for particle insertion: ``/examples/dem/3d-small-scale-rotating-drum/packing-rotating-drum.prm``
+- Parameters file for particle insertion: ``packing-rotating-drum.prm``
-- Parameters file for drum rotation: ``/examples/dem/3d-small-scale-rotating-drum/small-rotating-drum-dem.prm``
+- Parameters file for drum rotation: ``small-rotating-drum-dem.prm``

 -----------------------